united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/security/firewall-rules.md

 Include these common external domains and ports in your firewall rules to allow installing Node-RED and Grafana plugins:

-- registry.npmjs.org
+- registry.npmjs.org (required for installing Node-RED plugins)
-- storage.googleapis.com
+- storage.googleapis.com (required for installing Grafana plugins)
-- grafana.com
+- grafana.com (required for displaying Grafana plugins)
+- catalogue.nodered.org (required for displaying Node-RED plugins, only relevant for the client that is using Node-RED, not the server where it's installed on).

 Depending on your setup, additional domains may need to be whitelisted.